snkas/basic-sim/doc/udp_burst_application.md

    1,2,1,50,0,5000000000,,
    ```

-3. In your code, import the pingmesh scheduler:
+3. In your code, import the UDP burst scheduler:

    ```c++
    #include "ns3/udp-burst-scheduler.h"